Neuralink, Synchron, and the BCI Industry

 Synchron

-Invasiveness vs bandwidth is the central trade-off.
-Stentrodes are easier to deploy but cap out at lower channel counts; intracortical arrays read single units but require craniotomy.
+Invasiveness versus bandwidth is the dominant trade-off.
+Stentrodes are delivered without open skull surgery but cap out at low channel counts; intracortical arrays read single units but require craniotomy.
+Surface arrays (Precision, Inbrain) sit in the middle.

 Frequently asked